krafs/RimRef/README.md

 __*__* Obviously, you could make a mod self-contained by storing the actual game assemblies along with your code.
 That would yield the exact same result.
 However, doing so in a publicly accessible repository violates the RimWorld EULA, which explicitly states that "you can't distribute anything we've made unless we agree to it".
 Of course, if you don't keep your code in a public repository this is less of an issue.
 And all the reasons why you should keep your source code public is the topic for another time :)

-__**__ This package is only compatible with projects using ´PackageReference´.
-It's a different, much better way to organize your NuGet references than ´packages.config´.
+__**__ This package is only compatible with projects using PackageReference.
+It's a different, much better way to organize your NuGet references than packages.config.

-Migrating your project from ´packages.config´ to ´PackageReference´ is easy.
+Migrating your project from packages.config to PackageReference is easy.
 See [this guide](https://docs.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference).